gtxaspec/wz_flash-helper/docs/README_restore.md

 If you want to restore partitions using custom partition images, you have to generate .sha256sum files using [this guide](https://github.com/archandanime/wz_flash-helper/blob/main/docs/README_FAQs.md#how-can-i-generate-sha256sum-files-for-partition-images)

-Example for Stock restore images on t31x:
+Example for stock restore images on t31x:

 ![Alt text](https://raw.githubusercontent.com/archandanime/wz_flash-helper/main/images/restore_01.png)